 Contact the skating director, Gerry Lane (at GerryL@ssprd.org), to determine an appropriate level.
 If you register him for the wrong level, the instructors will make an evaluation and recommend that the skater is moved up or down as necessary.

 My child and I want to do Parent/tot class; however, I can't skate.

 The Parent/Tot Ice Skating class instructor will help you as well as your child.
 You do not have to be proficient at all.
 You are there mostly to stay connected with your child and to offer encouragement to your child and support the instructor.

 Why are some days of the week or sessions more expensive?

 We start classes every two months, January, March, May, July, September and November.
 Not all sessions have an equal number of lessons.
 Some sessions have nine Mondays, but only eight Wednesdays, so that is why the classes are priced differently.
-The November session, for instance, is even shorter since there are no classes during Thanksgiving week and December school break.
+Some winter sessions, for instance, are even shorter due to school breaks.